-I also perform several checks to test the robustness of my chosen specification.
-These results are robust to several alternative specifications, including a log-linear specification, as well as to the exclusion of control variables, the inclusion of linear time trends, different years, and alternative standard error clusters.
+Specification sensitivity These results are robust to several alternative specifications, including a log-linear specification, as well as to the exclusion of control variables, the inclusion of linear time trends, different years, and alternative standard error clusters.
 The results are also not sensitive to alternative measures of women's partner market exposure to the NCSSA.
 Finally, I find that these results are robust to the exclusion of select geographic areas.
-Figure 9b provides a summary of these results for births to unmarried women.
-The full results of these analyses are discussed in Section A4.2.
+Figure 8b provides a summary of these results for births to unmarried women.
+The full results of these analyses are discussed in full in Appendix C.3.

-7 Conclusion
+6 Conclusion

 Mass incarceration is a uniquely American experiment with potential spillover effects beyond those directly imprisoned.
-In this paper, I leverage previously unexplored variation, from the North Carolina Structured Sentencing Act, to identify the effects of a policy change that increased sentencing severity on women's fertility and family formation.
-Between 1994 and 1995, the incarceration rate in North Carolina increased by one-third due to this policy, effectively increasing the length of prison sentences and creating a natural experiment that allows me to isolate the effects of incapacitation due to incarceration.
+In this paper, I leverage previously unexplored variation to identify the effects of a policy change that increased sentencing severity on women's fertility and family formation.
+Between 1994 and 1995, the incarceration rate in North Carolina increased by one-third due to the NCSSA, effectively increasing the length of prison sentences and creating a natural experiment that allows me to isolate the effects of incapacitation due to incarceration.

 I find that the increased sentencing severity decreased the fertility of women in affected partner markets.
 The results are strongest for Black women under age 25 and unmarried women of both races, consistent with the demographics of incarcerated men.
 I find no evidence of decreases in total fertility by ages 35 or 40, indicating that these reductions are likely delays.
-Having children at older ages may allow women to increase their educational attainment and gain labor force experience, but this may also lead to increased health risks for women and their future children.
 I also find that the composition of mothers shifted toward women of higher socioeconomic status.

 The composition of fathers was negatively affected, consistent with the predictions of the Becker model.
-Black women who had children after the NCSSA did so with relatively older men who had relatively less education.
+Black women who had children after the NCSSA did so with relatively older and less-educated men.
 There was no observable change in fathers for white women, but the father was more likely to be completely missing from the birth record after the NCSSA's enactment, indicating less committed partnerships and fewer parental resources for children.

-Like the results for fathers, the NCSSA's effect on marital status also differed by race.
+The NCSSA's effect on marital status also differed by race.
 For white women, I again find evidence of less committed relationships.
-After the NCSSA, white women were less likely to be married and more likely to be cohabiting.
+After the policy, white women were less likely to be married and more likely to be cohabiting.
 I find no effects on marriage or cohabitation for Black women, consistent with Wilson's marriageable men hypothesis.
 These results are only partially consistent with previous work on male incarceration and marriage.
 This discrepancy may stem from the fact that the source of variation used here allows me to isolate the incapacitation effects of incarceration separate from selection or stigma effects.

 This study provides new information on how communities respond to an increase in sentencing severity.
 While this project focuses on North Carolina, these effects are potentially more widespread, as almost all states and the federal government passed some form of "tough-on-crime" legislation during this period (Neal and Rick, 2016).
-More recently, state and federal governments have been focused on reducing the prison population (Bragg, 2018;

-Fandos, December 18, 2018).
+However, since the United States incarceration rate peaked in 2009, many states have moved in the opposite direction by passing reforms aimed at reducing the incarcerated population (Pew Charitable Trusts, 2017).
 This work underscores that decreasing the incarcerated population will not completely reverse the effects of mass incarceration.
 Reducing the imprisoned population can only affect the incapacitation effect; these policies cannot reverse the stigma effects of previous time served.